deadboyccc/Resume/README.md

 ## Professional Summary

-Backend Developer experienced in designing, developing, and maintaining scalable SOAP, RESTful, gRPC, and GraphQL APIs.
-Proficient in Node.js, Express.js, NestJS, TypeScript, C/C++, and ASP.NET Core, with a strong computer‑science foundation and expertise in low‑level programming.
-Skilled in implementing microservices architectures, integrating complex financial systems, and deploying robust security protocols to drive digital transformation in fintech and ERP environments.
+Experienced Backend Developer with extensive experience in developing, integrating, and maintaining secure and scalable SOAP, RESTful, gRPC, and GraphQL APIs.
+Proficient in Node.js (Express.js, NestJS) and ASP.NET Core, backed by a strong computer science foundation in low-level programming, backend networking, and scaling solutions.
+Skilled in implementing microservices architectures, integrating complex financial systems, and deploying robust security protocols to drive digital transformation in FinTech and ERP environments.
+Currently expanding expertise into the Spring Framework and Java ecosystem, while also exploring event-driven microservices and enterprise integration

 ## Experience